mkijowski/pen-testing-labs/lab0/README.md

   template.
 You will need to retrieve the Elastic IP of the Ubuntu instance by selecting it and looking at the information in the Description below.

+*Note: There are no questions to answer in Task 1.
+Please just document your experience creating the lab environment.*

 ### Task 2 - Connecting to the AWS environment
 **You are now ready to make an SSH connection to your AWS server.**  Using